QubicX vs Ollama — Complete On-Premise AI Deployment Comparison

 | Knowledge Base Integration | Built-in enterprise knowledge base and RAG functionality supporting document upload and semantic search | Basic LLM inference; knowledge base integration requires custom development or additional tools |

-| Technical Support | Taiwan-based professional local team providing full installation, operations, and training services | Primarily community support; no official enterprise-grade technical support |
+| Technical Support | Taiwan-based professional local team providing full installation, operations, and training services | Primarily community-driven open-source support (GitHub Issues, official documentation); refer to its official website for the latest information on whether a commercial support plan is also available |

 | Scalability | Supports multi-node cluster deployment, load balancing, and high-availability architecture | Primarily designed for single-node operation; clustering requires self-managed architecture |

-| Chinese Language Optimization | Pre-loaded with models optimized for Traditional Chinese, delivering superior Chinese response quality | Supports Chinese model downloads, but optimization quality depends on the model itself |
+| Chinese Language Optimization | Pre-loaded with models tuned for Traditional Chinese, with prompt and retrieval settings that can be adjusted to your industry context | Supports Chinese model downloads, but optimization quality depends on the model itself |

 | Cost Structure | All-in-one solution including hardware, software, and services — an enterprise-grade investment | Free and open-source software; only hardware costs required |